uriel1998/multiple_scripts/README.md

 # multiple_scripts
 Multiple scripts that are useful but don't deserve their own repository.

+## mansearch.sh

+Uses fzf and such to search both manpages and tldr and cheatsheets with preview.
+Run mansearch -p to update database preemptively.

 ## ytube.sh

 A wrapper for youtube-dl to make easier (and automate) some things.